 Seats towards the back of the bus are sold last.
 And there’s a reason for this.
 The back of the plane is both bumpier and nosier as you are seated behind the engines.
 On your standard twin-jet (3,3 configuration) all economy passengers troll in waves towards the rear toilets causing congestion in your aisle.
-The rear of the aircraft is also home to the clattery, high traffic, galley that houses the inflight meals that you will have last pick of due to your undesirable seat location.
-While, these seats are certainly the wallflowers, they can have their perks.
+The rear of the aircraft is also home to the clattery, high traffic, a galley that houses the inflight meals that you will have the last pick of due to your undesirable seat location.
+While these seats are certainly the wallflowers, they can have their perks.
 These seats are usually the first to board, ensuring your luggage a space in the highly competitive overhead bin.
 These seats are also the most likely to score an empty seat beside you.

 The Silent Flyer

 Newer aircraft such as the highly anticipated Dreamliner have quieter cabins.
-Yet, 13 hours in, the gentle roar of engine can keep even the deepest sleepers awake.
+Yet, 13 hours in, the gentle roar of the engine can keep even the deepest sleepers awake.
 Generally, the pointy end of the plane is quietest.
 But for our economy budgets in front of the engines will be your best bet.
-The engines deflect noise backwards, and it’s said the aisles are quieter to than the window (that’s not during meal time however,) so your quietest bet is the middle seat – but nobody wants that.
+The engines deflect noise backwards, and it’s said the aisles are quieter to than the window (that’s not during mealtime, however,) so your quietest bet is the middle seat – but nobody wants that.
 Bulkheads are where bassinets attach so steer clear.
 Unaccompanied minors (the loudest most excitable) are seated in the backrow of plane – avoid this non-reclinable row unless you want to become the inflight babysitter.

 For those who find the roar of the engine a gentle lullaby over the wings provides the best songs.
-As for seat configurations some find resting their heads against the window comforting while others prefer stretching their legs into the aisle.
+As for seat configurations, some find resting their heads against the window comforting while others prefer stretching their legs into the aisle.
 For the dreamer who can fall asleep at the drop of a hat please take the middle seat to save the misery of claustrophobia from a non-sleepy flyer.

 The Diazepam junkie